vicoslab/dis_tutorial3/README.md

 ### Building a map

-To build the map we should move the robot around the polygon using the teleop node:
+To build the map we should move the robot around the course using the teleop node:

     ros2 run teleop_twist_keyboard teleop_twist_keyboard